blobbybilb/blobbybilb/README.md

 *after checking your EULA for anything questionable

 <!--
-90% of the performance with 10% of the effort > 10% more performance with 9x more effort
+- 90% of the performance with 10% of the effort > 10% more performance with 9x more effort
+- limited functionality is better than unreliable functionality

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...